 What You Get

-Exercise Similarity Analysis helps you to find the training activities you are looking for quicker than ever before by letting you follow clusters of similar exercises.
-Our Similarity Algorithm can accurately spot exercises in the collection which are similar to the one you are currently reading.
-These are shown in order of similarity at the end of each training activity.
-Following clusters of exercises can inspire you to find better exercises suitable for your specific training needs.
+Our Exercise Similarity Algorithm helps you find clusters of related training activities.
+It can accurately spot activities in the collection which are similar to the one you are currently viewing.
+These related items are shown in order of similarity at the end of each training activity.

-Download a free comprehensive training package including training guidelines, soft skills exercises, assessment forms and useful training resources that you can use to enhance your courses.
+Download a free comprehensive training package including training guidelines, soft skills training activities, assessment forms and useful training resources that you can use to enhance your courses.

 Download Free Training Marterials